riahtu/php-random-image-generator/README.md

 ## Getting started

+### Docker image

+Using the application is as easy as:
+1. Run `docker run --rm -u php -v $(pwd):/app/out survivorbat/random-image-generator:v1.0 bin/console img:create:random`

+Afterwards you should find a random image in your working directory.
+Alternatively you can open the shell by using:

+`docker run --entrypoint=/bin/sh --rm -it -u php -v $(pwd):/app/out survivorbat/random-image-generator:v0.1`

+### Download source

 Setting up the application is as easy as:
+1. `git clone` the application
-1. Run `make install` to install dependencies
+2. Run `make install` to install dependencies
-2. Run `make run cmd="img:create:random"` to create an image
+3. Run `make run cmd="img:create:random"` to create an image

 It might be easier to use the command line of the php container to execute, in order to get this working use `make shell`, this will bring you to the